AFFAN-AHMAD/project-1mg/README.md

 # Tata 1 mg

-- Tata 1mg, previously 1mg, is a healthcare platform based in Gurgaon, India.
+- Tata 1mg, previously 1mg, is a healthcare platform based in Gurugram, India.
 It provides services, including e-pharmacy, diagnostics, e-consultation and health content.
 - We are a team of 6 from Unit-1, Masai School, batch FT-16, who worked on cloning the Tata 1mg website as part of our Unit-1 construct week.
 Our project demonstrates a basic flow of an e-commerce page, where a customer can view and filter products, add their product to a cart and place his or her order's.

 ## 🔗Deployed Link